casprwang/blog/content/blog/2017-09-15-why-should-you-know-both-oop-and-fp.md

   - FP
 ---

 > Avoiding something that you understand it fully, but disagree with, is wisdom.
-Avoiding the same thing without understanding it is blind following and/or ignorance. --- MPJ
+Avoiding the same thing without understanding it is blind following and/or ignorance.

-I choose wisdom over ignorance.
+Better choose wisdom over ignorance.